pbinkley/microcopying_1940/index.markdown

 some discussion at that time of the possibility of the various learned societies aiding in the building of American want lists in their fields.
 The reactions to that were of various kinds.
-They ran all the way from the suggestion that it was <span style="page" id="page193">[p.193]</span> inconceivable to the notion that it would be very easy indeed.
+They ran all the way from the suggestion that it was <span class="page" id="page193">[p.193]</span> inconceivable to the notion that it would be very easy indeed.
 But that seems to me to be a matter of the most vital importance, certainly so far as the Library of Congress is concerned and I dare say other librarians would speak with equal frankness so far as their libraries are concerned.
 We desperately